Climate Summary for Florida - July 2013

 Table 2: July precipitation totals and departures from normal (inches) for selected cities.

 Table 3: Select daily rainfall records (inches) broken during July (compiled from NOAA, NWS).

 Figure 1: A graphical depiction of the monthly rainfall departure from normal (inches) for July is given in the figure below (courtesy of NOAA, NWS).

 ENSO-neutral conditions continue in the Pacific.
-Neutral ENSO conditions continue to be reported for the equatorial Pacific.
-Equatorial sea surface temperatures (SST) are greater than 0.5˚C above average across the eastern Pacific Ocean.
-The chances have increased for El Niño to begin in July-September of 2012 and continue through the winter of 2012-2013.
-The Climate Prediction Center (CPC) continues to predict warmer than normal temperatures for the state and is predicting above normal precipitation in the western Panhandle through October.
+As of July 29th, neutral ENSO conditions continue to be reported for the equatorial Pacific.
+Equatorial sea surface temperatures (SST) are near average across the western and central Pacific Ocean and below average in the eastern Pacific.
+ENSO-neutral conditions are favored to continue through the summer and into the fall of 2013.
+The Climate Prediction Center (CPC) predicts above normal temperatures for the state and they are also predicting above normal precipitation for the entire state and normal temperatures through October.

 Appendix 1: Additional July departures from normal data for Florida locations.